 We found these pretzel rolls at Costco, but most markets that have a bakery should also sell them.
 Serve this tasty appetizer on a platter with several mini beer cheese dip pretzel bread bowls and chunks of pretzel bread around them.
 It makes a crowd pleasing treat for any party!

-This beer cheese dip would also be incredible served in a mini crock pot along side of veggies, hard pretzels, or any other soft bread for dipping.
-No matter how you serve it, you are sure to get two thumbs up from the crowd!
+This beer cheese dip would also be incredible served in a Mini Crockpot along side of veggies, hard pretzels, or any other soft bread for dipping.
+A Crockpot would keep the dip toasty and warm throughout your party as well.

-The next time you are having guests over for a party, big game or happy hour, try this Hot Beer Cheese Dip Pretzel Bowls.
+The next time you are having guests over for a party, big game or happy hour, try this hot Beer Cheese Dip Pretzel Bowls.

 We hope you enjoy this mouth-watering dip recipe.
 We couldn’t stop eating it!!!

-Hot Beer Cheese Dip Pretzel Bread Bowls Recipe
+Beer Cheese Dip Pretzel Bowls

-- 2 Tbsp. unsalted butter
+- 2 Tbsp unsalted butter

-- 3 Tbsp. all-purpose flour
+- 3 Tbsp all-purpose flour

-- ¾ cup milk, divided
+- 3/4 cup milk divided

-- ¾ cup beer divided
+- 3/4 cup beer divided

 - 1 tsp.
 Dijon mustard

-- ¼ tsp. garlic powder
+- 1/4 tsp garlic powder

-- ¼ tsp. salt
+- 1/4 tsp salt

-- ⅛ tsp. cayenne pepper
+- 1/8 tsp cayenne pepper

 - 3 cups shredded extra sharp cheddar cheese

-- 12-16 pretzel bread rolls
+- 12-16 pretzel rolls

 - In a medium sauce pan over medium heat melt the better.
 Whisk in the flour.

 - Take the pan off of the heat and whisk in 2 tablespoons of the milk until smooth.
 Then whisk in 2 more tablespoons.
-Add ¼ cup of the milk and whisk that until smooth followed by the final ¼ cup of milk.
+Add 1/4 cup of the milk and whisk that until smooth followed by the final 1/4 cup of milk.

-- Stir in ½ cup of the beer, dijon, garlic powder, salt and cayenne.
+- Stir in 1/2 cup of the beer, dijon, garlic powder, salt and cayenne.
 Return the pan to medium heat and stir until thick and bubbling, about 2-3 minutes.
 Remove from heat.

 - Add the cheese one big handful at a time, whisking after each addition to melt it in.
 Taste and add more garlic, salt and cayenne if desired.
 I also add more beer if needed to thin it our a bit.
 You can also do this later if it becomes to think as it cools.
 Garnish with a pinch more of cayenne on the top to add a little more spice.